Skinning Fish

 With a few fish you can practically just pull the skin off, but for most the skin is too delicate, adheres too well, or both, so it has to be stripped off using a knife.
 The example here is a Cardinal Snapper.

-Note: For very wide fish you should cut the skirt (belly) area from
+Note: For very wide fish you should cut the skirt (belly) area

-the centerline seam.
+fillet down the centerline seam.

 Move the knife forward carefully holding the angle steady - run right off the big end of the fish.
 You can use just a little sawing motion but not much.
 If you've got it just right you'll hear a sort of sizzling sound and feel it in the knife.
 This is the skin pulling cleanly from the fillet.
 If the skin breaks, which can happen for fish with a delicate skin,